-My grocery store sells them in the fish department.
+Many grocery stores sell them in the fish department.
 It's very convenient!
 You can also find them at specialty food stores and (of course!) you can buy them on Amazon.

 You can also find cedar planks in hardware stores.
-Cedar is generally not treated, but I would ask before buying planks at a hardware store just to be safe.
+Cedar is generally not treated, but ask before buying planks at a hardware store just to be safe.

 What to serve with this grilled cedar plank salmon

-My vote is to keep the house cool by cooking outside or choosing a no cook side dish.
-Here are a few of my favorite summer sides that go great with this recipe:
+Keep the house cool by cooking outside or choosing a no cook side dish.
+Here are a few favorite summer sides that go great with this recipe:

 - The Best Greek Salad Recipe